inkdown/inkdown/docs/architecture/theme-system.md

 # Theme System

-Inkdown features a comprehensive theme system that supports both built-in and custom themes.
-This document describes the architecture and implementation of the theming system.
+Inkdown features a comprehensive theme system that supports both built-in and custom/community themes.
+This document describes the architecture and implementation details.

 ## Overview

 The theme system consists of three main components:

-1. **ThemeManager**: Manages theme loading, switching, and CSS injection
+1. **ThemeManager**: Manages theme loading, switching, and CSS injection for built-in and custom themes
-2. **CommunityThemeManager**: Handles browsing, installing, and managing community themes
+2. **CommunityThemeManager**: Handles browsing, installing, and managing community themes from GitHub
 3. **ConfigManager**: Persists theme preferences and installed theme metadata

 ```mermaid